bradleyvance23/eco395-ml-midterm-kalshi/README.md

 The Random Forest model performs worse than all of the linear models given the larger train and test MSE values.
 The large gap between the train and test errors indicates significant overfitting.
 Random Forest models are powerful for capturing nonlinear relationships, but the dataset consists of financial variables that are largely linear transformations of each other.
 Additionaly, the small sample size of daily market observations limits the ability of tree-based models to learn stable patterns.

+The Stacking Regressor combines predictions from multiple base models to generate a final prediction.
+The model produces relatively small train and test MSE values, indicating that it generalizes reasonably well to the test data.
+However, it does not outperform the LASSO or Elastic Net models.
+Because many of the predictors are highly correlated and already well captured by regularized linear models, stacking is limited in improving predictive accuracy.

-Below displays the predicted values of all 5 models against the opening S&P 500 price.
+Below displays the predicted values of all 6 models against the opening S&P 500 price.
 ![S&P 500 Predictions Plot](sp500_predictions.png)
 As we can see, all models predict the opening price very closely except for the Random Forest, which makes sense given the Random Forest model had significantly worse MSE values compared to the other model's very small MSE values.